 Of course you don’t.

-If marathon entrants began their race with a sprint or bolt, they wouldn’t finish the race – they’d burn out!
+If marathon runners were to begin the race with a sprint or bolt, they wouldn’t ever finish – they’d burn out!

-Placing too much focus and energy on the early stages of labour can sabotage what could have been a much easier, more enjoyable birth.
-This is because sleep deprivation and lack of energy and stamina can become an even bigger issue than how you’re coping with labour pain.
+Placing too much focus and energy on the early stages of labour can sabotage what could be a much easier, more enjoyable birth.
+This is because sleep deprivation and a lack of energy and stamina can become an even bigger issue than the way you’re coping with labour pain.

-How long early labour lasts for varies between each woman and each individual pregnancy.
-This is due to many factors, including the position of the baby, hormone levels, how you choose to labour (upright/lying down) and so much more.
-Some women don’t even realise they’re in early labour, and are surprised to find they’re progressing quicker than they thought.
+The length of early labour varies between women and with each individual pregnancy.
+This is due to many factors, including the position of the baby, hormone levels, how a woman chooses to labour (upright or lying down), and so much more.
+Some women don’t even realise they’re in early labour, and are surprised to find they’re progressing more quickly than they thought.

 Find out what causes labour to start.

-For some women, early labour can continue for several days or more, and can become a frustrating and testing time.
+For some women, early labour can continue for several days or more, and can be a frustrating and testing time.

-It’s so important to keep yourself distracted.
+It’s important to keep yourself distracted.
 See if you can think of any emotional reasons why labour is unfolding this way.
-It may be your own fears, not feeling ‘safe’ or comfortable, or perhaps the people around you are making you feel uptight or stressed.
-Your emotions and how you feel can significantly impact your labour.
+It might be your own fears.
+Perhaps you’re not feeling ‘safe’ or comfortable, or perhaps the people around you are making you feel uptight or stressed.
+The emotions you are experiencing can have a significant impact on your labour.

-Early labour is when you’re zero to four centimetres dilated, after which time it becomes active labour – which is when contractions are regular and constant.
+Early labour is when you’re 0-4 centimetres dilated, after which time labour becomes active – which is when contractions are regular and constant.

-Some women will experience a mucus plug or ‘show’ (in whole or parts of it) in early labour, as a result of the cervix moving and opening.
-However, it’s also normal to not see anything at all until later in labour.
+In early labour, some women will experience a mucus plug or ‘show’ (in whole, or parts of it) as a result of the cervix moving and opening.
+However, it’s also normal not to see anything at all until later in labour.

 How Important Is This Annoying Early Labour?

 Early labour is a very important part of the labour process.
-It’s not false labour, because your body is working away making progress.
-Even if it feels like it’s taking forever and resulting in nothing but stress and frustration!
+It’s not false labour, because your body is working hard.
+You are making progress, even if it feels like it’s taking forever and resulting in nothing but stress and frustration!

-It’s easy to become disappointed when early labour doesn’t step up as quickly as we’d like.
-But your body is using this all-important early labour process as crucial preparation.
-This early preparation and dilation is paving the way for you to become fully dilated at ten centimetres, when your baby will be ready to be born.
+It’s easy to become disappointed when early labour doesn’t step up as quickly as you would like.
+But your body is using this all-important early labour process as crucial groundwork.
+This early preparation and dilation are paving the way for you to become fully dilated at 10 centimetres, when your baby will be ready to be born.

-Remind yourself that early labour contractions are your body working very hard, building up to stronger, longer contractions.
-This is very little reason to feel disappointed or that your body has failed you.
+Remind yourself that early labour contractions mean your body is working very hard, and building up to stronger, longer contractions.
+There is no reason to feel disappointed, or that your body has failed you.
 It’s working beautifully!

 Here are 8 tips and suggestions for early labour:

-You’re probably already sick of people asking you if the baby has arrived yet.
-So can imagine how frustrating things could get if you told them you were in early labour?
+You’re probably already sick of people asking you whether the baby has arrived yet.
+So imagine how frustrating things will get if you tell them you’re in early labour!

 It’s going to take some time before your baby is actually ready to be born.
 Telling others you are in labour only serves to heighten the anticipation and pressure.
-Right now you really need to focus inwards, and forget about what’s going on outside of you.
-Dealing with family pressure and stress will tell your body it’s not safe and you can’t relax to have a baby.
-Ever wonder why a cat will hide somewhere quiet and dark to have her babies?
-She knows she will labour best undisturbed.
+Right now you really need to focus inwards, and forget about what’s going on around you.
+Dealing with family pressure and stress is like telling your body it’s not safe, and you can’t relax to have a baby.

-In early labour, some women start getting discouraging comments from family and friends, for example, “What?
+In early labour, some women have family and friends making discouraging comments – for example, “What?
 You’re still going?” or, ‘Gees, that’s a long time to be in labour.
 Shouldn’t they induce you or put you out of your misery by now?”

-In your vulnerable state, you may start doubting your body or your ability to birth well.
-Worst case scenario, this can result in a mother succumbing to interventions, for example, an induction to hurry labour along (due to everyone’s anticipation getting the better of you), or pain relief to try and make the stress more managable.
-They are not necessary when a woman feels safe and protected in labour.
+In your vulnerable state, you might start doubting your body or your ability to birth well.
+In the worst case scenario, this can lead to you succumbing to interventions – for example, an induction to hurry labour along (due to everyone’s anticipation getting the better of you), or pain relief to try to make the stress more manageable.
+These interventions are not necessary when a woman feels safe and protected in labour.

-The bad news for a mother who accepts an induction of labour to get it over with is an induction significantly increases the risk of emergency c-section, especially for first time mothers.
+The bad news for a mother who accepts an induction of labour, just to get it over with, is an induction significantly increases the risk of emergency c-section, especially for first time mothers.
 This is mainly because induced labour is stronger and more intense than natural labour, with shorter breaks between contractions.
-Even with an epidural to relieve the pain, the baby still feels the effects of the more intense labour.
+Even if the mother has an epidural to relieve the pain, the baby still feels the effects of the more intense labour.

 It’s important to remember that early labour is not officially established or ‘active’ labour.
 It can take days to get to that point.
-So if you can, avoid telling family and friends until labour is established (active labour which is 4-7cms) or wait until you have your beautiful baby in your arms.
+So if you can, avoid telling family and friends until labour is established (active labour, which is 4-7 centimetres dilation), or even wait until you have your beautiful baby in your arms.
 You don’t want your phone ringing like crazy in the middle of a serious contraction!

 Early Labour Tip #2: Rest, Rest, Rest!

-You may have heard going for huge walks or swims in early labour is beneficial, but it’s not always ideal.
-You may exhaust important energy stores that you’ll need further into your labour.
+You might have heard that long walks, or swimming, are beneficial in early labour, but these activities are not always ideal.
+You might exhaust important energy stores that you’ll need further into your labour.

-On the other hand, a bath can be helpful if you’re having a very long early labour and you’re stressed and anxious.
-Sometimes a bit of relaxation can help.
+On the other hand, if you’re having a very long early labour, and you’re stressed and anxious, a bath can give you a little relaxation, which might help.

 If your labour begins at night, try to sleep or rest as much as you can.
-Yes, it may be hard to sleep if you’re excited or if the contractions are catching your attention.
+Yes, it might be hard to sleep if you’re excited, or if the contractions are catching your attention.
 But you’ll need as much rest as you can for the more demanding stages of your labour.
-Depleting what energy you have now can lead you to feeling exhausted way too early.
-This can lead to you opting for pain relief and requiring interventions if you don’t have the energy to push your baby out.
+Depleting what energy you have now means you’ll feel exhausted way too early.
+This can lead to you opting for pain relief, and requiring interventions, because you don’t have the energy to push your baby out.

 Early Labour Tip #3: Start Some Projects You Have Been Meaning To Do

-Early labour is a great time to have some distractions, especially in the form of projects you have been meaning to do.
-Write in your journal, scrapbooking, painting, file away photos or recipes, rearrange things you have been meaning to in a while.
-This way time will pass a little faster and you will have achieved something at a time when you might feel like you aren’t achieving much at all!
+Early labour is a great time to have some distractions, especially in the form of projects you have been planning to do.
+Write in your journal, do some scrapbooking or painting, file away photos or recipes, or rearrange things you have been meaning to for a while.
+It will make time pass a little faster, and you will have achieved something at a time when you might feel like you aren’t achieving much at all!
 Even though you most definitely are!

 Early Labour Tip #4: Keep Eating and Drinking

-Midwife, Brenda Manning, suggests, “If you don’t think you will remember, ask your partner to remind you to drink at least 300mls of water every couple of hours to avoid dehydration, which can result in fatigue and a poorly functioning uterus.
+Midwife, Brenda Manning, has a suggestion: “If you don’t think you will remember, ask your partner to remind you to drink at least 300 mls of water every couple of hours, to avoid dehydration, which can result in fatigue and a poorly functioning uterus.
 Eating and drinking during labour has been shown to reduce the total length of labour by as much as 90 minutes.
-Eat light, easily digested food.”
+Eat light, easily digested food”.

-Early Labour Tip #5: Stay At Home As Long As Possible
+Early Labour Tip #5: Stay At Home For As Long As Possible

-This may sound enticing, however any interventions that are introduced where there are no problems evident for mother and baby only offer more opportunity for even more intervention or complications as a result of the intervention.
+This might sound enticing, but any interventions that are introduced where there are no problems evident for mother and baby only offer the opportunity for even more interventions, and potential complications as a result.

-Read our article about the risks of induction of labour to find out about what’s involved once you’re induced or augmented (labour sped up).
-It will mean you will no longer be able to have a natural birth — the best you can hope for is a vaginal birth.
-However, an induction increases the risk of c-section.
+Read our article about the risks of induction of labour to find out about what’s involved once you’re induced or augmented (where labour is sped up).
+It will mean you can no longer have a natural birth, and the best you can hope for is a vaginal birth.
+An induction, however, increases the risk of c-section.

 Early Labour Tip #6: Make Sure Your Bags Are Packed And Ready To Go

-This might be a silly one to mention, many mums have their bags packed well before their estimated due date.
-BellyBelly has an article What To Pack For Your Labour Bag which is worth a read – there are some tips from new mothers which you may not have already thought of.
+It might seem silly to mention this one; many mums have their bags packed well before their estimated due date.
+BellyBelly has an article, What To Pack For Your Labour Bag, which is worth a read, and has some tips from new mothers that you might not have thought of already.

 Early Labour Tip #7: Keep Yourself Distracted

-Hopefully you’ve planned some things to do in early labour prior to now; having a chat to your partner earlier so he can arrange some activities for you would be great!
-Perhaps you could hire your favourite movies, eat out at your favourite restaurant, have a massage, go out for a picnic, get your nails done – anything that will take your mind off things for a while is of great benefit in early labour.
+You’ve probably already planned some things to do in early labour.
+It’s a great idea to have a chat with your partner, ahead of time, so he can arrange some activities for you.
+Perhaps you could hire your favourite movies, eat out at your favourite restaurant, have a massage, go out for a picnic, or get your nails done.
+Anything that takes your mind off things for a while is a huge benefit in early labour.

 Early Labour Tip #8: Don’t Feel Disappointed!

-If your labour is taking longer to establish than you hoped, don’t feel disappointed!
-Your body is working very hard – and if its any consolation, some women find that when they have longer early labours, they have a shorter active labour.
-The early part of your labour is not in any way a sign of what is to come.
-The time it takes to get to active labour doesn’t mean that it will take that long to get to the next stage.
+If your labour is taking longer to establish than you had hoped, don’t feel disappointed!
+Your body is working very hard and, if its any consolation, some women find that when they have longer early labour, they have a shorter active labour.
+The early part of your labour, however, is not in any way a sign of what is to come.
+The time it takes to get to active labour doesn’t have any effect on the time it takes to get to the next stage.

-Remember, feeling anxiety or stress can slow or stall your labour – and that’s the last thing you want to do!
-Enjoy this very special time before your baby arrives – you’ve got a great big job ahead of you.
+Remember, feeling anxiety or stress can slow or stall your labour – and that’s the last thing you want!
+Enjoy this very special time before your baby arrives.
+You’ve still got a great big job ahead of you.